Thank you for your interest in serving as a judge for the Soon to Be Famous Illinois Author Project!

 - No. Judging is open to anyone who works for an Illinois library, not just librarians.
 Please note: judges must be employed at a library within the state of Illinois at the time of judging.

-To sign up to be a judge, please review our conflict of interest and confidentiality policies, then complete this form and we will get in touch with you when the next contest approaches.
-Even if you have been a judge in the past, you will need to reapply.
-Once you complete the form, you will be contacted as we get closer to the project judging deadlines.
+To sign up to be a judge, please review our conflict of interest and confidentiality policies, then complete this form.
+We will get in touch with you when the next contest approaches and we get closer to the project judging deadlines.